endurodave/CoreDump/README.md

 }
 ```

 The `_coreDumpData` uses two key values to determine if the core dump data is already valid.
 On a cold boot, the key values will be set to some random value.
-On a core dump induced warm boot, the key values will be set to KEY_CORE_DUMP_STORED.
+On a core dump induced warm boot, the key values will be set to `KEY_CORE_DUMP_STORED`.
 The validity of the RAM code dump data is determined by using the keys values.

 For a hardware exception, a stack pointer is provided to `CoreDumpStore()`.
 This allows the CPU register values (automatically pushed onto the stack by the processor) to be extracted and placed into the core dump data structure.
 The file name and line number where the assert macro test failed is also saved.
-Optionally an auxCode can be used which can be used to store error codes into the crash data using the ASSERT_TRUE_AUX macro.
+Optionally an auxCode can be used which can be used to store error codes into the crash data using the `ASSERT_TRUE_AUX` macro.

 # Stack Capture (no frame pointer)

 The last thing `CoreDumpStore()` does is store the active call stack by calling `StoreCallStack()`.
 This function starts at the top of the stack and works its way down storing any value that fits within the flash address range.
 The idea is that any number stored inside the stack that lies between `FLASH_BASE` and `FLASH_END` is likely to be a return address pushed during a function call.

-The problem is the code really doesn’t have any idea where these return addresses are located.
+The problem is the core dump code really doesn’t have any idea where these return addresses are located.
 The top of the stack is easily obtained, but not the precise locations of the return addresses inside the stack.
 Therefore, checking each 32-bit value against the flash address range is bound to pickup those return address buried inside.

 ```cpp
 static void StoreCallStack(uint32_t* stackPointer, uint32_t* stackStoreArr, int stackStoreArrLen)